attachmentsme/developer-blog/quantified-site.md

 Getting the point we're at today was an organic process, and an important learning experience for the development team.
 Having said that, I highly endorse moving towards a similar infrastructure -- it's really quite awesome.

-Please tweet at me, or open an issue, if you have any feedback for this post :thumbsup:
+Please tweet at me, email me, or open an issue, if you have any feedback or questions :thumbsup:

 -----------------
 _Benjamin Coe_ is the co-founder of [Attachments.me](https://attachments.me), he can often be found [tweeting](https://twitter.com/#/benjamincoe) and [coding](https://github.com/bcoe).